Reopening of Prior Claims to Obtain Additional Retroactive SSDI and SSI Benefits

 The reopening rules set forth above apply to situations where the claimant has not proceeded to the hearing level and obtained an unfavorable decision at a hearing before an Administrative Law Judge (ALJ).
 In this circumstance, the decision is considered to be a final determination and the doctrine of Res Judicata (which means the “the matter having been decided”) applies.
 In this set of circumstances, you may still be able to pursue a claim, and a reopening may still be possible: however, a much different set of rules applies in determining whether that unfavorable determination may be overcome (and is beyond the scope of what can be addressed on line).

 Given the above, it is always a good idea to obtain the advice of an attorney who has been handling Social Security disability claims and appeals for many years so as to advise you of your rights with reference to bringing a claim, and potentially reopening a past claim of yours.
-We have been handling such matters for more than twenty-nine (29) years and would be happy to discuss your rights with you for no charge.
+We have been handling such matters for more than thirty (30) years and would be happy to discuss your rights with you for no charge.
 Call the Law Offices of Russell J. Goldsmith at 1-800-773-8622 for a free consultation at this time.